What are Scales and How Can They Help Us Learn About Keys?

 Have you ever had conversation with someone about their bygone days of learning a musical instrument?

 It seems we’ve all heard of--or practiced--scales at some point.
-In terms of learning our instruments, practicing scales serves as an accessible method for improving our technique and increasing the ease with which we can move around our instruments.
+In terms of learning our instruments, practicing scales serves as an accessible method for improving our technique and increasing the ease with which we can move our hands around our instruments.

 In this article, we’ll learn about scales with the intent of applying that knowledge to learning about keys as we move forward in this series.

 In a moment we’ll review some of the basic parameters for the construction and naming of scales, but for now, let’s look at a few examples of how we might start to use one of music’s most prevalent features, melody, to help us place our scales within a musical context.

 Chances are you’ve heard the following tune.
 After all, everybody has a birthday…